11ume/kable/docs/getting_started.md

 <br>

-The architecture of kable is based on a decentralized service system where each service have in his memory an record of the location and status of all others services that are in his same cluster.
+The architecture of kable is based on a decentralized service system where each service have in his memory an record of the location and status of all others services that are in his same network.

 <br>